boazsegev/plezi-website/docs/guides/hello_chat.html.md

 Another thing you might have noticed is the `uuid` that sliped in there.
 It's a great way to recoginze the websocket's connection and will allow us, later on, to support unicasting (sending messages to one person instead of the whole chatroom).

 We also need to update our `on_open` and `on_close` to use JSON...
-This might be a good time to introduce a new type of message...
+This might be a good time to introduce a new type of event...
 It could, if we want it to, look something like this:

     class ChatServer
         def on_open
             unless params[:id]
-                emit type: 'err', data: "You need a nickname to join the chat!" return close
+                emit event: 'err', data: "You need a nickname to join the chat!" return close
             end
             # lets sanitize the nickname here,